StackVista/stackstate-docs/stackpacks/integrations/jmx.md

    instances:
    + jmx_url: "service:jmx:remoting-jmx://localhost:9999"
     name: jboss-application  # Mandatory, but can be set to any value,
-                             # will be used to tag the metrics pulled from
+                             # used to tag the metrics pulled from
    ```

 5. Restart the agent: `sudo /etc/init.d/stackstate-agent`